hansudd/AssnB2/README.md

 Example 2 shows the linear relationship between the variables mpg and wt from the `mtcars` dataset.
 Here, we report a higher adjusted r-squared value of 74.46 %.
+Our function therefore suggests a stronger linear relationship exists between these two numeric variables, in contrast to the variables used in Example 1.

+## Summary

-Hence, from these two usage examples, we see that the `data_snapshot` function returns summary statistics, a scatterplot and the adjusted r squared value when fed two numeric variables.
+Hence, from these two usage examples, we see that the `data_snapshot` function returns summary statistics (two tibbles containing the min, max, mean and median for each numeric variable), a scatterplot and the adjusted r squared value when fed two numeric variables.

 This package is helpful if you frequently work on datasets with two numeric variables, and you want to quickly determine if there is a